 - Implant rods are made of titanium, a metal that is well-accepted by the human body.
 The rods will fuse with the surrounding bone, creating a durable anchor for the restoration.

 - There are little to no eating restrictions with denture implants.

 - The implants not only support a denture, but they also act as tooth roots.
 This will preserve the jaw bone and prevent bone loss.

-- Denture implants function, feel and look like natural teeth.
-They are the next best thing to your real teeth and offer an overall better quality of life.
+- Denture implants function, feel, and look like natural teeth.
+They are the next best thing to your real teeth and offer a better quality of life overall.

 - They can last a lifetime if you care for your restorations properly and practice good oral hygiene.

 - Will cost a lot more money to fabricate and place.
 The process involves at least one surgery and more materials.